-- You have a complaint about the quality of care you have received. - You think coverage for your hospital stay is ending too soon. - You think coverage for your home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services are ending too soon.
+• You have a complaint about the quality of care you have received.

+- You think coverage for your hospital stay is ending too soon. - You think coverage for your home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services are ending too soon.

-Method KEPRO: (Idaho's Quality Improvement Organization) - Contact Information CALL 888-305-6759 Calls to this numbers are free.
+Method KEPRO: (Utah and Idaho's Quality Improvement Organization) - Contact Information CALL Utah: 888-317-0891 Idaho: 888-305-6759 Calls to these numbers are free.
 Helpline hours of operation: weekdays 9:00 a.m. to 5:00 p.m., weekends and holidays: 11:00 a.m. to 3:00 p.m.
-Eastern, Central, Mountain, Pacific, Alaska, and Hawaii-Aleutian time ΤΤΥ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Eastern, Central, Mountain, Pacific, Alaska, and Hawaii-Aleutian time TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 WRITE KEPRO 5201 West Kennedy Blvd.
-Suite 900 Tampa, FL 33609 WEBSITE keproqio.com
+Suite 900 Tampa, FL 33609 WEBSITE keprogio.com